DavidButterfield/SCST-Usermode-Adaptation/README.md

        "A paper describing the work in detail").

-***The ceph_rbd and scstu_tcmu branches are obsolete.***  The functionality is now provided in the usermode branch.
+***The ceph_rbd and scstu_tcmu branches are obsolete.***  The functionality is now integrated into the usermode branch.

 Branches:
  + master     - the original work described by the paper